Skip to main content

 type

 Either react (default) or plain.
-Decides what strategy happo will use when rendering examples.
-When the value is react, it is assumed that example functions return a React component (e.g. export default () => <Foo />).
-When the value is plain, it is assumed that example functions write things straight to document, e.g. export default () => { document.body.appendChild(foo()) }.
+Determines the strategy Happo will use when rendering examples.
+When set to react, example functions are expected to return a React component (e.g., export default () => <Foo />).
+When set to plain, example functions are expected to write directly to document (e.g., export default () => { document.body.appendChild(foo()) }).

 customizeWebpackConfig